 The Architectural Engineering Program Educational Objectives are:

-Within a few years of graduation, alumni of the Texas A&M University-Kingsville undergraduate architectural engineering program will demonstrate achievement in the following areas:
+Within a few years of graduation, alumni of the Texas A&M University-Kingsville undergraduate architectural engineering program have distinguished themselves in the following areas:

-1) Our graduates will practice in one of the areas appropriate to the interdisciplinary field of architectural engineering (architecture, construction management, building services engineering, or structural engineering).
+- Professional practice in one of the areas appropriate to the interdisciplinary field of architectural engineering (construction management, building services engineering, or structural engineering).

 To achieve the educational objectives, the department has outlined the following student outcomes: